1997sck/python_projects/String_search_from_multiple_files/README.md

                                             Run the String_search_from_multiple_files.py in pycharm

-                                            In the output, If we give input text it will display the file name
+                                            In the output, If we give input text it will display the file name with path of the text